mohithchinnari/Swecha/README.md

 **REQUIREMENTS**

     1.Datset taken from data.gov.in
-    2.importing libraries
+    2.Importing libraries
-    3.tools required for interactive visualisation(D3.JS,BOKEH)
+    3.Tools required for interactive visualisation(D3.JS,BOKEH)
-    5.for mapping Geopandas
+    5.For mapping Geopandas
-    6.web application as interface
+    6.Web application as interface

   **TASKS**

-  two pivotal tasks has involved :
+  Two pivotal tasks has involved :

   *  Data Analysis and Data Visualization
   *  Bottle
-  *  web application and deploying
+  *  Web application and deploying
-  *  chatbot for our website(if possible)
+  *  Chatbot for our website(if possible)

 **USE(MARKET)**